Arthur-Viegas-Eguia/Word2Vec/README.md

 To train our model on a database like that of the movie reviews, all reviews in question should be placed in a single directory stored as simple text documents, all other file structure should be eliminated.

 After the model is run, users should run the command `python3 load_model.py` and enter the name of their model when prompted.
 Users can then query the most similar words within a model.

+## Inspiration from KeyedVectors
+The functions implemented in most_similar.py are based on functions from the KeyedVectors class in Gensim, because these functions were very useful for the Connections assignment and we wanted to have access to similar functions for our project

 ## AI Acknoledgement
 No code was written by any AI like ChatGPT, but clarifying questions were asked like: